Date created: Oct 12, 2022 • Last updated: Oct 12, 2022

 How to calculate Gross Margin

-Gross Margin is the profit made by a company after the costs incurred in making a product are subtracted from the sales revenue.
+Gross Margin is the percentage of profit made by a company after the costs incurred in making a product are subtracted from the sales revenue.
 Gross Margin is typically expressed as a percentage, by dividing Gross Profit by Revenue.

 Gross Margin is typically included in a company’s income statement.
 Executives use it as an indication of how efficiently a company is using its resources.
-If labour and supply costs are high, then Gross Margin will be low.
+If labor and supply costs are high, then Gross Margin will be low.
 Usually, Gross Margin does not include fixed costs or costs that the company will incur regardless of output.